 The sunbeams will burn your plant’s leaves if exposed to direct sunlight or slightly elevated radiation.
 Thus, a south-facing window sounds perfect!

-Philodendron McColley’s Finale prefers moderate to low indirect sunlight.
+Philodendron McColleys Finale prefers moderate to low indirect sunlight, a duration of 4-6 hours and a temperature of 60-75°F.

 This species is suitable for indoor workplaces, kitchens, bathrooms, and cafeteria areas for moderate light requirements.

-- Leaves look patched and lose their vibrancy.
+Leaves also look patched and lose their vibrancy.

 It is best not to nurture this species in a dreary location because it will stunt its development.
 The plant may become thin and unattractive as a result of this issue.